Dixon Walter (”We”) are committed to protecting and respecting your privacy.

 We collect information about you to carry out our core business and ancillary activities.

-This is information about you that you give us by forwarding your Curriculum Vitae, through email or subsequently in the completion of any progression of a contract with or organised through Dixon Walter.
+This is information about you that you provide to us by forwarding your Curriculum Vitae, job application or alternative job seeking profile , through email or subsequently in the completion of any progression of a contract with or organised through Dixon Walter.

 The information you give us or we collect about you may include your name, address, private and corporate e-mail address and phone number, financial information, compliance documentation and references verifying your qualifications and experience and your right to work in the United Kingdom, curriculum vitae and photograph, links to your professional profiles available in the public domain e.g. LinkedIn, Twitter, business Facebook or corporate website